tnballo/high-assurance-rust/CONTRIBUTING.md

 These kinds of changes tend to be subjective and require back-and-forth collaboration to reach consensus.
 We'd like to maintain a consistent voice.

-If you'd like to suggest a significant revision or have any questions about contributing not answered by this guide, please reach out via email:
+If you'd like to suggest a content revision, have any questions about contributing not answered by this guide, or do not wish to use GitHub for any reason, please reach out via email:

 <a href="mailto:contact@highassurance.rs">**contact@highassurance.rs**</a>

+**These contributing guidelines are not set in stone, we're very much "learning as we go".** If there's a change to the contribution model that'd make this project better in the long-term, please feel free to suggest it via email or GitHub issue!

 ## Files to Change in a PR